 There are remains of a Roman villa with baths on the Kapsokavadis family land, in the centre of the village of Benitses.

-The walls are almost one metre (90 centimeters) thick, and are built of the same size bricks and mortar, in some places the stones are irregular, elsewhere there are bricks and mortar, and preserved at the bottom are sections that were probably made of marble.
+The walls are almost one meter (90 centimeters) thick and are built of the same size bricks and mortar, in some places the stones are irregular, elsewhere there are bricks and mortar, and preserved at the bottom are sections that were probably made of marble.

 In the four corners and in the centre of each wall are clay water pipes.

-The floor has a very colourful mosaic with geometric jewels and has a rectangular opening communicating with the basement area (hypocaust) whose central area was surrounded by a vaulted corridor.
+The floor has a very colorful mosaic with geometric jewels and has a rectangular opening communicating with the basement area (hypocaust) whose central area was surrounded by a vaulted corridor.

 Left of the semicircular apse there is a rectangle.

-Southwest of the first room there is another arched room (Frigitarium), whose dimensions are 4,40 X5,50m.
+Southwest of the first room there is another arched room (Frigidarium), whose dimensions are 4,40 X5,50m.